sw1zpwr/whitebit-api/Private/http-private-v4-trade-doc.md

 ```
 [POST] /api/v4/trade-account/balance
 ```
-Get trade balance by currency ticker or all balances.
+This endpoint retrieves the trade balance by currency ticker or all balances.

 **Parameters:**